-In addition to the above processes, the telecommunications staff conducts biweekly internal cross training on its remaining responsibilities.
+The PSC has also revised or repealed all substantive rules resulting from the Act, resulting in cost savings to both the agency and its regulated telecommunications companies.
+Additionally, the telecommunications staff continues to conduct periodic internal cross training on its remaining responsibilities and has developed comprehensive written Standard Operating Procedures for its functions.
 As staff become familiar with each other's duties, the requisite training time will be reduced should the need arise to further consolidate or transfer functions.